Shibban Lal Saxena

-Shibban Lal Saxena (हिन्दी:- शिब्बन लाल सक्सेना, 1906-1984) was a former Indian politician and freedom fighter.
+Shibban Lal Saxena (1906-1984) was a former Indian politician and freedom fighter.
 He was son of late Shri Chhotey Lal Saksena and his uncles were late Shri Shyam Sunder Lal Saksena and late Shri Ram Sunder Lal Saksena.
 He was born on 13 July 1906 to a wealthy Kayastha Family at Agra.

 His maternal grandfather was the first Kayastha ICS of his time.
 He remained devoted to politics throughout his lifetime and remained unmarried all his life.
 His only family was that of his younger brother, Dr. Horilal Saxena.
 He got his formal education at Government High School, Kanpur, Christ Church Inter College, Kanpur, D.A.V.
 College, Kanpur, University of Allahabad & Agra University.

 He was the Professor of Mathematics and Philosophy at St. Andrew's College, Gorakhpur in 1930–31.
 He was associated with different political parties during his lifetime.